lxdavis9lxd/crossword2/EXCEL_UPLOAD_FIX_SUMMARY.md

 # Excel File Upload Fix Summary

 ## Problem Statement
+Users were encountering two distinct issues with the Excel import functionality:

+1. The error "Cannot GET /admin/import-puzzles" when trying to access the import puzzles page
-Users were encountering errors when trying to upload Excel files, specifically seeing the error:
+2. Errors when uploading Excel files, specifically seeing:
 ```
 Error: Only Excel files are allowed
 ```